 The reality is, AI is still programmed by people, and people are biased.
 That doesn’t mean AI can’t add value to your hiring or business processes; it just means you need to recognize the potential risk and take steps to mitigate it.
 Use AI to automate administrative tasks, regularly audit your outcomes for potential bias and continue to train employees on the importance of bias recognition.

-Creativity and analysis
+Creativity and analysis and ChatGPT

 Human beings are complex, emotional creatures.
 Our awareness of our own mortality has driven us to the arts and philosophy.
 We are the species of Plato and Socrates.
 We think, therefore, we are.
 We find beauty in words and music, and patterns in numbers and behaviors.
 The abilities to create, to grow, to analyze are what separate us from other life on our planet.